-Today is April 11 and the Navigate the Chaos question to consider is “do you realize winners sometimes quit?”
-There is a oft-quoted maxim that ‘Winners never quit.
+Today is April 11 and the Navigate the Chaos question to consider is “how often do you realize winners sometimes quit?”
+There is an oft-quoted maxim that ‘Winners never quit.
 Quitters never win.”
 Nothing could be further from the truth.

 Quitting is a very useful strategy to employ while navigating the chaos and practicing the art of living well.
 Let’s consider the following list of things people often quit.
 The list is in no particular order.

 Winners quit delaying.